mchilicki/geotag/README.md

 # geotag
-Elektron based desktop app for geotagging pictures with OpenStreetMap
+Electron based desktop app for geotagging pictures with OpenStreetMap